Skip to main content

 This article is a companion piece to this video In this episode of On Subrogation: Utility Claims, RG subrogation attorney Steve Alsip talks utility claims.
 What makes subrogating a case involving utilities different from other fields like automotive subrogation?
 Steve goes into detail about the process, focusing on overhead lines, underground lines and service defects. […]

 This article is a companion piece to this video In this episode of On Subrogation: Diminished Value, Rathbone Group partner Jason Sullivan discusses the conditions of diminished value as it applies to subrogation recovery.
 Is diminished value covered when pursuing a tortfeasor in an insurance claim?
-It depends… A Bad Before & After: Determining Recovery […]
+It depends… Can Subrogation Recover Property That’s Been […]

 Congress v The Crown: Is There a Right to Subrogation in Canada?